Navigating IVF on the NHS

 • Women aged between 40 and 42 who have never had IVF treatment and who do not have a low ovarian reserve should be able to access one full cycle of IVF.

-An example where recommendations have been ignored can be seen across Berkshire West, Buckinghamshire, Oxfordshire, Hampshire, Southampton and the Isle of Wight, Portsmouth, plus some areas within Frimley.
+An example where recommendations aren’t applied can be seen across Berkshire West, Buckinghamshire, Oxfordshire, Hampshire, Southampton and the Isle of Wight, Portsmouth, plus some areas within Frimley.
 In these areas, IVF is only offered until the age of 35, rather than the NICE recommended age of 39 or 40.

-As well as your age, there are additional CCG criteria that you may need to meet to qualify for IVF on the NHS.
+As well as your age, there are additional ICB criteria that you may need to meet to qualify for IVF on the NHS.
 These include:

 • not having any children already (from either a current or previous relationship);